-If you are staring at a vanilla WordPress installation and wondering what’s next, then this post will hopefully serve you as a guideline.
+If you are staring at a vanilla WordPress installation and wondering what’s next, this post will hopefully serve you as a starting point.

-Below, I have curated a list of actions I perform on my own WordPress sites.
+Below, I have curated a list of actions I usually perform after installing WordPress.

 1. Set up Permalinks